SME Businesses Respond to What Logo Fonts They’ve Chosen and Why

 - 6. Orator – Steve Seidel, CEO & Founder of The Seidel Agency

 - 7. Montserrat – Steven Picanza, Co-Founder of Latin & Code

-We hope the content will inspire the design of your own business signs.
+We hope the content will inspire the design of your own business signs and logo signs.

 1. Bold Sans Serif – Daivat Dholakia, Director of Operations at Force by Mojio